 Hear first-hand accounts of life as an African American in Iowa by watching videos from our oral history projects.
 Our oral history projects include:

 - Adult Voices, Children’s Eyes – The AAMI partnered with youth groups to connect generations and capture little-known stories.
 The project focused primarily on four themes: segregation and integration, African American professionals, civil rights organizations, and church history.
+This project was funded in part by the Institute of Museum and Library Services.

 - The Only One – As part of its 2011 exhibit with the Johnson County Historical Society, the AAMI captured oral histories that focused on the experience of being the only one in the classroom, on a sports team, in the office, and more.

 - Civil Rights in Linn County – In 2015, the AAMI interviewed over a dozen current and former Linn County residents, focusing on issues related to the Civil Rights Movement, segregation, and integration.
+This project was funded by a grant from the Linn County Historic Preservation Commission.